PostgREST/postgrest/admin.rst

 This can happen accidentally such as by switching a request from a GET to a DELETE.
 To protect against accidental operations use the `pg-safeupdate <https://bitbucket.org/eradman/pg-safeupdate/>`_ PostgreSQL extension.
 It raises an error if UPDATE or DELETE are executed without specifying conditions.

-This does not protect against malicious actions, since someone can add a url parameter that does not affect the resultset.
+This does not protect against malicious actions, since someone can add a url parameter that does not affect the result set.
 To prevent this you must turn to database permissions, forbidding the wrong people from deleting rows, and using `row-level security <https://www.postgresql.org/docs/current/static/ddl-rowsecurity.html>`_ if finer access control is required.

 Count-Header DoS
 ----------------